-Founded in 1989, the Anacostia Watershed Society (AWS) is a 501(c)(3) non-profit organization whose mission is to restore and protect the Anacostia River and its watershed communities.
-Over the past 27 years, AWS has grown and developed from a small group of concerned individuals into an award-winning non-profit that is deeply involved in a cause that affects many different communities within the the Washington, D.C. metro area.
+Since its founding in 1989, the Anacostia Watershed Society (AWS) has worked to attend to the environmental needs of the Anacostia River and its watershed communities.
+Over the past 30 years, AWS has grown and developed from a small group of concerned individuals into an award-winning $3 million non-profit that is deeply involved in a cause that affects many different communities within the 176 square mile region of the Washington, D.C. metro area.

 The Anacostia Watershed Society's mission is to protect and restore the Anacostia River and its watershed by bringing partners and communities together to achieve a clean and safe Anacostia River for the benefit of all living in its watershed and for future generations.
 As part of its mission, AWS is invested in local areas, working with schools and students throughout Washington, D.C. and Montgomery and Prince George’s counties, engaging them in an experience that educates them through hands-on service and allows them to play a part in the continuing improvement of the Anacostia Watershed.
 In addition, AWS serves as a voice for the river; advocating for and actively involving itself in policies, actions, and programs that protect its ecological health, improve water quality, and work to mitigate the negative effects of stormwater, bacteria, and trash.

 Throughout AWS's existence, much progress has been made.
 The river has been subjected to heavy pollution for centuries and considered unfit for fishing and swimming for decades.
 It was once littered with trash and the wetlands had been almost entirely destroyed.
 With the work of the Anacostia Watershed Society and help from others, we are now at a point where it is possible to look away from past devastation and focus on the future.
 The organization works towards a “Waterway to 2025” and envisions a future where the river is swimmable and fishable by 2025.